 Is Recovery Working?

-The answer is mixed.
-In some areas of the state, fish are approaching abundance goals.
-However, in most areas of the state, fish are below their abundance goals with mixed trends from increasing to decreasing.
-The chart below illustrates broad trends in abundance for fish listed under the federal Endangered Species Act.
-“Abundance” represents the number of fish returning to spawn and is one key piece of information the National Oceanic and Atmospheric Administration (NOAA) uses to evaluate salmon recovery status.
-Additional attributes used to evaluate population status that are not shown in this report include productivity, life history, genetic diversity, and the spatial structure of the populations (i.e., where and when fish migrate and spawn).
-NOAA also considers threats and factors affecting the health of listed fish populations including habitat, hatcheries, harvest, and hydropower impacts.
+The chart shows broad trends in abundance for fish listed under the federal Endangered Species Act.
+“Abundance” represents the number of fish returning to spawn (either total number of fish spawning naturally or number of wild-born fish spawning naturally).
+The type of abundance data available and used for evaluation depends on several factors, including the ability to distinguish between hatchery-origin and natural-origin fish on spawning grounds.
+In most cases, the fish that are counted toward recovery goals are wild-born (natural-origin) spawners.
+Abundance is one key piece of information the National Oceanic and Atmospheric Administration (NOAA) uses to evaluate salmon recovery status.
+Additional attributes for evaluating population status that are not shown in this report include productivity, life history, genetic diversity, and the spatial structure of the populations (i.e., where and when fish migrate and spawn).
+NOAA also considers threats and factors affecting the health of listed fish populations including habitat, hatcheries, harvest, and hydropower (the 4 Hs) impacts.